liloow/water-leakage/README.md

 ```

 1. The first argument is the `input data`
-2. The second argument is a `function` representing the `pattern` we are looking for.
+2. The second argument is a `function` representing the `pattern` we are looking for. **Important** : to be able to use a higher scoped cache inside the pattern statement, we use a first argument `c` referencing the cache.
 3. The third argument is the `treshold` which represent the `number of days` necessary for an event to be reported.
 4. The fourth argument is the `cycle` which represent the `frequency` of checking (Every how many hours we should check)